California Lawsuit Alleges MiniMed Insulin Pump Caused Serious Injuries

 The California lawsuit focuses on two Medtronic devices – the Medtronic 670G System and the 630G System, which were approved by the U.S. Food and Drug Administration (FDA) in 2016.
 The devices simulate functions of the pancreas by dispensing the proper dose of insulin through a catheter connected to a thin cannula placed underneath the skin.
 The pumps provide continuous delivery to short-acting insulin to type 1 diabetes patients, replacing the need for daily insulin injections.

-At the time of the recall and amid 26,421 complaints regarding the device, Medtronic advised customers to examine the retainer ring on their MiniMed pump to determine if it is missing, loose, or damaged, or if the reservoir is not properly locking into the pump.
+At the time of the recall and amid 26,421 complaints regarding the device, Medtronic advised customers regarding the defects to check for.
+The retainer ring on their MiniMed pump should be examined to determine if it is missing, loose, or damaged, and if the reservoir is not properly locking into the pump.
 With 2,175 reported injuries and one death so far, more lawsuits have been (or are expected to be) filed against the company.